nishi2004/Dashboard/README.md

 *Order Analysis: Analyze order statuses, quantities, and regional breakdowns.
 *Interactive Filters: Drill through by date, product, or region for detailed insights.

-Data Sources
-*Orders.csv: Contains order-level information such as order date, region, and status.
-*Details.csv: Includes detailed data on products, quantities, and prices.

 Usage Instructions
 *Clone the repository and download the .pbix file.
 *Ensure that both Orders.csv and Details.csv files are available locally.